2 killed, 20 injured after car barrels into Nebraska crowd

 LINCOLN, Neb.
-(AP) — Two people were killed and 20 others were injured after a crash that sent two cars careening into a crowd of bystanders at an annual Memorial Day weekend cruise night in Nebraska’s capital, police said Monday.
+(AP) — Two people were killed and 20 others were injured after a crash that sent two cars careening into a crowd of bystanders while an annual Memorial Day weekend “cruise” night was wrapping up in Nebraska’s capital, police said Monday.

 Two women, ages 20 and 22, had been inside one of the cars and died in the Sunday night crash on O Street in Lincoln.
-One person was listed in critical condition and the others were treated at hospitals for injuries not believed to be life-threatening, Lincoln Police Capt.
-Max Hubka said.
+Of the injured bystanders, one person was listed in critical condition and the others were treated at hospitals for injuries not believed to be life-threatening, police said.

 “We do not believe nor is there any evidence this was an intentional act,” Lincoln police said in a statement.